AlexHeyman1/Virginia-Budget-Analysis/README.md

 ## Overview

-This project is an accessible dashboard intended for the public to show Virginia's state budget information.
+This project transforms Virginia's state budget data into an accessible, interactive dashboard designed to help the public explore and understand state spending.

-## Research Questions
+## Project Goals

-- How has the Virginia budget changed over the last 10 years?
-- What agencies have seen the greatest changes over time?
+- Make complex Virginia budget data easier to navigate and interpret.
-- How can Virginians conveniently look at budget at the agency and secretariat levels?
+- Allow users to explore budget information at both the secretariat and agency levels.
+- Provide an interactive way to examine changes in Virginia's budget over time.

 ## Data

-The data comes from the Department of Planning and Budget (DPB) website and covers 2016-2026.
-The variables worked with include Fiscal Year, Fund Type, Secretarial Area, Agency Title, and Budget.
+The data comes from the Department of Planning and Budget (DPB) website and covers fiscal years 2016-2026.
+Key variables include Fiscal Year, Fund Type, Secretarial Area, Agency Title, and Budget.

 ## Methods

-- Data cleaning
+- Data cleaning and preparation
+- Restructuring and pivoting data
-- Pivoting and modifying null data
+- Addressing missing and inconsistent data
+- Organizing data across fiscal years
+- Developing interactive data visualizations
-- Tableau visualization
+- Tableau dashboard development

 ## Dashboard